SichangHe/CS311/web_maze_client/README.md

 ## Run

-In this directory, run `cargo r --` with the arguments.
+In this directory, run `cargo r --` followed by the arguments.

 Results are deserialized into Rust structs for readability.